IBLCE Speaker Disclosure & Conflict of Interest Declaration Form

 • Any other persons or entities related to the subject matter of the presentation topic or the general topic of the programme as a whole.

-In the case that, a competing interest is identified where the competing interest is connected to an organisations that falls within the scope of the WHO Code, it is the responsibility of the CERP provider to carefully consider the affiliation prior to submission for CERPs.
+In the case that, a competing interest is identified where the competing interest is connected to an organisations that falls within the scope of the WHO Code, it is the responsibility of the Preferred Provider to carefully consider the affiliation prior to submission for CERPs.
 IBLCE will review all disclosed conflicts and consider them on a case-by-case basis.
-IBLCE reserves the sole authority to make the final determination on a specific speaker’s eligibility to speak at CERP programmes.
+IBLCE has the sole authority to make the final determination on a speaker’s eligibility to speak at a CERPs recognised programme(s).

 Examples of a competing interest or affiliation include, but are not limited to: